 Estonian language belongs to the group of Finno-Ugric languages, with the most similar language being Finnish.
 The language is the only official language of Estonia and spoken widely among the locals.
 While the locals love to practice English and at times other European languages while chatting to or serving visitors, a few native phrases are sure to bring a warm smile to the face to any Estonian.

 Useful phrases in Estonian language.

-The role of vowels in Estonian is among the greatest in any European language, whereby a string of vowels can form meaningful words around the frame of few consonants.
-Also, many foreigners are not accustomed to the vowels õ, ä, ö, ü.
+The role of vowels in Estonian is among the greatest in any European language, whereby a string of vowels can form meaningful words around the frame of a few consonants.
+Also, many foreign visitors are not accustomed to the vowels õ, ä, ö, ü.

 - ‘Õ’ sounds somewhat like the ‘o’ in words “lonely”, “cold” or “road” pronounced in a hill-billy manner.

 - Ä sounds a bit like “a” in the words of the sentence “sad cat had had a mad marriage”